syncfusion-content/wpf-docs/wpf/Radial-Gauge/Annotations.md

 documentation: ug
 ---

-#Annotations in WPF Circular Gauge (SfCircularGauge)
+#Annotations support in SfCircular Gauge

-SfCircularGauge supports Annotations, which allows you to mark the specific area of interest in circular gauge.
+SfCircularGauge supports annotations, which allows you to mark the specific area of interest in circular gauge.
 You can place custom views as annotations.
-The text and images also can be added by using Annotations property.
+The text and images also can be added by using `Annotations` property.

 ## Setting view annotation